HackRU/slackRU/README.md

 - [X] MentorID's and Mentor Channel ID's integrated
 - [ ] Message all directors function
 - [X] How many hours left in the hackathon?

+# SlackRU for F 2017
+-Text the issue to all people who are related to question after a few minutes if not dequed it would go to the help desk.
+Mentors and Hackers go to Mentor Desk when you dequeue request.
+-Give name when the dequeue happens

+Hacker has question on python -> Question is sent out in text form to all mentors who know python -> First person to dequeue is told to go to mentor table, Also tell hacker the same
+                                                   -> Text them saying no one is avaliable with that resource, go to mentor desk for further help -> Done
+                                                   -> No hacker avaliable (Every mentor on shift that knows python said no) -> Text back in 10-15min -> return to the loop
+                                                   -> In the case that people ignore it/some said no -> request is automated to those who ignored it to do stuff (Automated need different commands for this so we know what the mentor is referencing) -> Ignoring Automated Calls                                                                                    or our calls more than x times, text them "We will not text/call you again, a note has been made about this, please talk to the mentor table to be reconsidered"

+-For the onsite mentors we need a form for them to sign up!
+-We need a feed of all questions
+-Send it out to all mentors on shift if there is no one who knows it -Slack bot server and Actual server to do commands.